MicrosoftDocs/cpp-docs/docs/ide/cmake-tools-for-visual-cpp.md

 In Visual Studio 2015, Visual Studio users can use a [CMake generator](https://cmake.org/cmake/help/latest/manual/cmake-generators.7.html) to generate MSBuild project files, which the IDE then consumes for IntelliSense, browsing, and compilation.

-Visual Studio 2017 introduces rich support for CMake, including cross-platform CMake projects.
+Visual Studio 2017 introduces rich support for CMake, including [cross-platform CMake projects](../linux/cmake-linux-project.md).
 The **Visual C++ Tools for CMake** component uses the **Open Folder** feature to enable the IDE to consume CMake project files (such as CMakeLists.txt) directly for the purposes of IntelliSense and browsing.
+Both Ninja and Visual Studio generators are supported.
 If you use a Visual Studio generator, a temporary project file is generated and passed to msbuild.exe, but is never loaded for IntelliSense or browsing purposes.

-**Visual Studio 2017 version 15.3**: Support is provided for both Ninja and Visual Studio generators.

-**Visual Studio 2017 version 15.4**: Support is added for CMake on Linux.
-For more information, see [Configure a Linux CMake Project](../linux/cmake-linux-project.md).

-**Visual Studio 2017 version 15.5**: Support is added for importing an existing CMake cache.
-Visual Studio automatically extracts customized variables and creates a pre-populated CMakeSettings.json file.
+You can import an existing CMake cache; Visual Studio automatically extracts customized variables and creates a pre-populated CMakeSettings.json file.

-**Visual Studio 2017 version 15.7**: Support is added for disabling automatic cache generation, Targets View in **Solution Explorer**, and single-file compilation.

 ## Installation